Rathfarnham Castle: Early stages

-Rathfarnham was described as a "waste village" when Loftus bought it.
-His new castle was not long built when in 1600 it had to withstand an attack by the Wicklow clans during the Nine Years' War.

 English Civil war

-Archbishop Loftus left the castle to his son, Dudley and it then passed to his son Adam in 1616.
+Archbishop Loftus left the castle to his son, Dudley and it then passed in turn to his son Adam in 1616.
 During Adam's ownership, the castle came under siege in the 1641 rebellion.
 It was able to hold out against the Confederate army when the surrounding country was overrun.
 Adam Loftus opposed the treaty of cessation in order to stop the fighting between the Irish Confederates and the English Royalists.
 Consequently, he was imprisoned in Dublin Castle.

 During the subsequent Irish Confederate Wars (1641–53), the castle changed hands several times.
 From 1641 to 1647, it was garrisoned by English Royalist troops.
 In 1647, Ormonde, commander of the Royalists in Ireland, surrendered Dublin to the English Parliament and Parliamentary troops were stationed at the castle until 1649 when a few days before the Battle of Rathmines, the castle was stormed and taken without a fight by the Royalists as part of the Siege of Dublin.
 However, the Roundheads re-occupied it after their victory at the Battle of Rathmines.
 It has also been reported that Oliver Cromwell held a council there during his campaign in Ireland before going south to besiege Wexford.
 Adam Loftus, who recovered his castle and lands under Cromwell, sided with the Parliamentarians and was killed at the Siege of Limerick in 1651.

 After the English Civil War, the Loftus family retained ownership of the castle.
 In 1659, Dr. Dudley Loftus, great-grandson of Archbishop Loftus, took over the castle.
 During his lifetime, Dudley held the posts of Commissioner of Revenue, Judge of the Court of Admiralty, Master in Chancery, representative for Kildare & Wicklow in the Protectorate Parliament and MP for Naas, Bannow and Fethard (Co Wexford).
 His body is interred at St. Patrick's Cathedral.